Weathering the Storm: Local Students

 PANAMA CITY BEACH, Fla.
 (WMBB) — Hurricane Michael sent families fleeing the Panhandle.
 Among those families were two students from Arnold High School.

 Senior Alex Noble’s family evacuated to Arkansas for the storm.
-Their home was too damaged to live in following the storm.
-He returned to the Panhandle but his family stayed where they had evacuated.
+Their home was too damaged to live in following the hurricane.
+He returned to the Panhandle, but to a new school and a new living situation.
+He was a student at Mosley but transferred to Arnold for his senior year.
+His family initially stayed where they had evacuated.

 “I moved in with a friend … and his family took care of me and let me live with them for probably close to six months,” Noble said.
 “It was kinda hard not being with my family, it was rough but they really helped me through that and get back into school and everything.”